mahmoudharding/datamoves/README.md

-# 📊 Python Notebooks: Core Data Moves Demo
+# Python Notebooks: Core Data Moves Demo

-This repository contains a collection of Python Jupyter notebooks that implement and visualize the **six core data moves** described in **Erickson, Wilkerson, Finzer & Reichsman (2019)** — *“Data Moves”* ([escholarship.org](https://escholarship.org/uc/item/0mg8m7g6)).
+This repository contains a collection of Python Jupyter notebooks that implement and visualize the six core data moves described in Erickson, Wilkerson, Finzer & Reichsman (2019) *“Data Moves”* ([escholarship.org](https://escholarship.org/uc/item/0mg8m7g6)).
 Each notebook demonstrates a specific move using real datasets and Python tools like Pandas and Matplotlib.

-## 📚 Background
+## Background

 A **data move** is an action that changes a dataset’s structure or values to make analysis more effective or insightful.
 The core moves covered in this repo are based on: